apollographql/apollo-client/.changeset/silent-monkeys-double.md

 "@apollo/client": patch
 ---

-fix: modify the BatchHttpLink to have each timer when the batch key is different
+fix: modify BatchHttpLink to have a separate timer for each different batch key